HCL-TECH-SOFTWARE/connections-doc/source/admin/install/t_uninstalling_database_wizard.md

-# Uninstalling: delete databases with the database wizard {#usingthelotusconnectionsdatabasewizard .task}
+# Uninstalling: delete databases with the database wizard

 Use the database wizard to delete databases.